 Excerpts of the article:

-In fact, each company or organisations should be concerned to become more agile (as defined in the dictionary), this is a matter of sound principles and ‘common sense‘ (for example: eliminate waste and become more effective in what you do – certainly in software development / product delivery there are many ways to achieve this).
+Each company or organization should be concerned with becoming more agile (as defined in the dictionary).
+This is a matter of sound principles and ‘common sense’ (for example, eliminating waste and becoming more effective in what you do – indeed, in software development/product delivery, there are many ways to achieve this).

-If an agile transformation is not an end-goal, what is the goal?
+What is the goal if an agile transformation is not an end goal?

-Organisations shouldn’t embark on a mission to become agile, without understanding what it takes in terms of cultural and organisational changes – and most importantly: figure out what they want to achieve – why do you need a change?
+Organizations shouldn’t embark on a mission to become agile without understanding what it takes in terms of cultural and organizational changes – and, most importantly, figuring out what they want to achieve – why do you need a change?

 Questions to be asked:

-As you notice these questions which concern the whole organisation.
-Any initiative for improvement should be looked at globally – at an organisational (systems) level – in order to avoid local optimisations.
+As you notice, these questions which concern the whole organization.
+Any initiative for improvement should be looked at globally – at an organizational (systems) level – to avoid local optimizations.

-- What are the major areas of improvement?
+• What are the significant areas of improvement?

 “Agile Product Leadership is about accepting the plan is likely wrong or at the very least unclear and the scope is unknown, and so adapting to change and building the right things to fulfil our customers’ needs.”